-- Land use context (e.g., hunting, fishing, farming, outdoor recreation, use of seasonal cabins, existing land development). - Land and water access to the area (snowmobile trails, shipping routes, etc.) and modes of travel (season, types of vessel, etc.). - Health and socio-economic conditions, including any commercial and/or recreational lake, stream fisheries, farms and recreation tenures potentially affected by the Project.
-Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance - Current use of land and resources for traditional purposes by Aboriginal persons - Navigable waters, in describing how the project may impede navigation, the EIS will: - identify any Project components that will affect waterways and water bodies, including a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the Project, including current Aboriginal uses, where available.
+- Land use context (e.g., recreational activities such as hunting, fishing, country foods collection, use of cabins, existing land development including any permanent residences, navigational use); - Health and socio-economic conditions; - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; and - Current use of land and resources for traditional purposes by Aboriginal persons. - In describing how the project may impede navigation, the EIS will: - identify any Project components that will affect waterways and water bodies, including a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.